Pinus pinea Italian stone pine

 Name derivation: Pinus – Latin for pine; pinea – Latin for pine nut.

 About this Entry: The main text of this entry (other than the Notes section) is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-John Rawlings subsequently added the footnote.
+John Rawlings subsequently added a footnote with comments from Michael Geordie.
+Seed dispersal notes, location updates, other edits (Oct 2024, SP).